Moraad Ali Khan: Biography

 He was awarded the Arjuna award in 1996 and won a gold medal at the Manchester Commonwealth Games as well as many other international medals at Asian and world level competitions.
 He has also been the National Champion of India seven times.
 He was the member of the shooting team that won the first ever team gold for India in any shooting event in 1995 at Chengdu, China.
 In the same Trap Shooting event, the team of Moraad Ali Khan, Mansher Singh & Manavjit Singh Sandhu created a new Asian Record.
 He was also the first shooter to represent India along with Mansher Singh at a World Cup Competition in Nicosia, Cyprus in 1995.
 He is the only shooter from India who has won international medals in both Trap as well as Double Trap Shooting.

-Kahn worked in Tata Steel & Tata Teleservices for 25 years in various positions.
+Moraad Ali Khan worked in Tata Steel & Tata Teleservices for 25 years in various positions.
 He started competitive shooting at the age of 31 and retired in 2006 after winning the National Shooting Championship.

-Kahn also produced a sports drama romance film titled Khwaabb, directed by his son Zaid.
+Moraad also produced a sports drama romance film titled Khwaabb, directed by his son Zaid.